apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 Once you have the Orchestrator Actor and Scraper Actor pushed to Apify, you can run the Orchestrator Actor in the Apify Console.
 You can set the input for the Orchestrator Actor to specify the number of parallel runs and the target Actor ID, input, and run options.
-After you hit the Run button, the Orchestrator Actor will start the parallel runs of the Scraper Actor.
+After you hit the **Start** button, the Orchestrator Actor will start the parallel runs of the Scraper Actor.

 ![orchestrator-actor-input.png](./images/orchestrator-actor-input.png)